stekhn/average-faces-opencv/README.md

 # Average faces with OpenCV (Python)

-Calculate the image of an average face from multiple images using the machine learning library [dlib](http://dlib.net/) and the computer vision toolkit [OpenCV](https://opencv.org/).
+Calculate an average face from multiple images using the machine learning library **dlib** and the computer vision toolkit **OpenCV**.
 For this example, we'll use images of Bavarian politicians.
+These instructions and the some of the code build on Satya Mallick's excellent introduction to computer vision: [Learn OpenCV](http://www.learnopencv.com/average-face-opencv-c-python-tutorial/).

 ![Average face example](example.jpg)